-The process, user and group ID of the process the journal entry originates from formatted as decimal string.
+The process, user, and group ID of the process the journal entry originates from formatted as a decimal string.

 The session and login UID of the process the journal entry originates from, as maintained by the kernel audit subsystem.

-The control group path in the systemd hierarchy, the systemd session ID (if any), the systemd unit name (if any), the systemd user session unit name (if any) and the owner UID of the systemd session (if any) of the process the journal entry originates from.
+The control group path in the systemd hierarchy, the systemd session ID (if any), the systemd unit name (if any), the systemd user session unit name (if any), the owner UID of the systemd session (if any) and the systemd slice unit of the process the journal entry originates from.

-The SELinux security context of the process the journal entry originates from.
+The SELinux security context (label) of the process the journal entry originates from.

 The earliest trusted timestamp of the message, if any is known that is different from the reception time of the journal.
-This is the time in usec since the epoch UTC formatted as decimal string.
+This is the time in microseconds since the epoch UTC, formatted as a decimal string.

-The kernel boot ID for the boot the message was generated in, formatted as 128bit hexadecimal string.
+The kernel boot ID for the boot the message was generated in, formatted as a 128-bit hexadecimal string.

 The machine ID of the originating host, as available in machine-id(5).